 However, a new study in the August issue of Archives of General Psychiatry has found that self-medicating with alcohol and other drugs is associated with increased risk of substance use disorders and social phobia.
 The study examined data collected during two waves of the National Institute on Alcohol Abuse and Alcoholism survey to measure the occurrence of substance use disorders in individuals with anxiety disorders and the onset anxiety disorders in those with substance use disorders.
 The study found that a high percentage of substance use disorders and social phobia that can be attributed to self-medication.

 According to the authors of the study “the reduction of self-medicating behavior may lead to a significant decrease in incident comorbidity in the general population.”
 Although the study doesn’t articulate how to reduce alcohol and drug use aimed at relieving anxiety symptoms, it does identify a group of people who are at risk.
-It seems that intervening early to treat symptoms of anxiety with healthy strategies could reduce the number of people who turn to substances.
+It seems that intervening early and getting the necessary medications from compounding pharmacy to treat symptoms of anxiety with healthy strategies could reduce the number of people who turn to substances.
+To get off the addiction to substances you can go to help4addiction.co.uk for help.

 Photo by James Williams, available under a Creative Commons attribution license.